cpettet/Genius-Clone/README.md

 ## Bonus
 * Users can search for an artist, album, track, or through tags.
 * Users can tag different tracks from any previously used tags, or create their own.

+# Work to-do (after presentation)
+## Annotations
+* Use a starting and ending index in the data model.